 5.3 Risk of damage to or loss of Training materials shall pass to the Customer at the time of delivery or in the event that the Customer wrongfully fails to take delivery of the Product, at the time when the company has tendered delivery of the Product.

-6.1.1 Cancellations, postponements or amendments can be accepted in writing as follows:
+6.1.1 Cancellations, postponements or amendments can be accepted in writing, by email, as follows:

-PBS/PBM care staff group Training – 3 weeks before first day of course
+PBMpro care staff Training – 3 weeks before first day of course.

-PBM Trainer Training/reaccreditation – up to two delegates – 3 weeks before first day of course or section of trainer course.
+PBMpro Trainer Training/refresher at our venue – one delegate – 3 weeks before first day of course.

-PBM Trainer Training/ reaccreditation – more than two delegates – 6 weeks before first day of course or section of trainer course.
+PBMpro Trainer Training/refresher at our venue – two or more delegates – 6 weeks before first day of course.

 We reserve the right to charge the Customer in full for any Training cancelled by the customer without required notice.
 You should request an acknowledgement of the cancellation.